 Next, you need to thoroughly search for the existing trademarks using the Trademark Electronic Search System or TESS on the United States Patent and Trademark Office website.

-This step is really important as it can save you money in case someone else has already registered or applied for the same trademark.
+This step is really important as it can save you money if someone else has already registered or applied for the same trademark.

 You can search for word mark, word or design mark, or use advanced search for free form combinations.